 Single-Income Family Cover

-When one parent stays home, insuring both parents is still essential - the non-earner provides services that are expensive to replace.
+When one parent stays home, insuring both parents is still essential as the non-earner provides services that are expensive to replace.

 • The stay-at-home parent needs cover to fund childcare and household help if they die